Paolo Rotondo was born in Napoli, Italy moving to New Zealand when he was ten years old.

 The Short films Paolo wrote and directed; 'The Freezer' and 'Dead Letters' were both supported by the New Zealand Film Commission, have received International Film Awards as well as being studied in New Zealand High schools.
 His first feature film that he wrote and directed has also won many Awards in New Zealand and Internationally.

 Best Feature Film - Anchorage International Film Festival

 Best Musical Score - Silver Global Music Awards

 Best Editing - New Zealand Film Awards

 Best Cinematography - Las Cruces International Film Festival

-Official Selection: Texas International Film Festival / All Lights India International Film Festival / Boston International Film Festival / NZ International Film Festival
+Official Selection: Texas International Film Festival / https://florafox.com/ru/vidnoye-7369 / Boston International Film Festival / NZ International Film Festival

 As a Playwright Paolo has penned major Theatre shows including the highly successful 'Little Che' inspired by the 'Motorcycle Diaries' and 'Strange Resting Places' co-written with Rob Mokaraka and based on family stories of the Maori Battalion in Italy in WW2.
 The multi award-winning 'Strange Resting Places' has received five star reviews in New Zealand and Internationally and has been performed in New Zealand and overseas for over nine years as well as being published and studied in schools worldwide.
-In 2016 he received a Michael King Fellowship and during that time penned his latest play 'Kororareka: The Ballad of Maggie Flynn' which premiered to sold out audiences in May 2017.
-This play is also the basis for a long-form TV Series which is currently in development Paolo has also just received Creative New Zealand funding to begin a more comedic/farce project about the internees on Somes Island.
+In 2016 he received a Michael King Fellowship and during that time penned his latest play 'Kororareka: The Ballad of Maggie Flynn' which premiered to sold out audiences in May/June/July 2017 and is undertaking a major national and international tour in 2018.
+This play is also the basis for a long-form TV Series which is currently in development.
+Paolo has also recently received Creative New Zealand funding to begin a more comedic/farce project about the internees on Somes Island.

 As a TV Commercial and Content Director Paolo is represented by Flying Fish New Zealand.